pandamicro/CocosDoc/New Resolution Policy/en.md

 Extend the container strategy:
 >
 	var MyContainerStg = cc.ContainerStrategy.extend({
-		init: function (view) {
+		preApply: function (view) {
-			// This function is called once cocos2d-html5 initiated,
+			// This function is called before the process of adaptation,
-			// you can remove this function if you don't need any initialization },
+			// you can remove this function if you don't need },
 >
 		apply: function (view, designedResolution) {
 			// Apply process
 		}
+>
+		postApply: function (view) {
+			// This function is called after the process of adaptation,
+			// you can remove this function if you don't need },
 	});

 Extend the content strategy
 >
 	var MyContentStg = cc.ContentStrategy.extend({
+		preApply: function (view) {
+			// This function is called before the process of adaptation,
+			// you can remove this function if you don't need },
+>
 		apply: function (view, designedResolution) {
 			var containerW = cc.canvas.width, containerH = cc.canvas.height;
 >